SoroushOskouei/BioInformaticJS/README.md

 3- CountN(seq): Returns a JSON containing the number of each nucleotide.

-4- Transcript(seq): Returning the transcript of the input array.
+4- Transcript(seq): Returning the transcript of the input string.

 5- RC(seq): Returns the reverse complement sequence of the input.